Is Aircall the best VoIP phone solution for your business?

 Cons

 Talkdesk is a cloud-based contact center solution designed for enterprise-level customer support teams.
-It offers AI-driven sentiment analysis, interaction recording for voice and screens, and real-time dashboards to keep a close eye on rep performance.
+It offers AI-driven sentiment analysis and interaction recording for voice and screens.
+Plus, you’ll also get access to real-time dashboards to keep a close eye on rep performance.

-While Talkdesk has omnichannel capabilities across email, chat, SMS, and social media on the base plan, you’ll have to upgrade to access voice calling.
+Talkdesk has omnichannel capabilities across email, chat, SMS, and social media on the base plan.
+But you’ll have to upgrade to the Voice Essentials plan, which costs $105 per user per month, to access voice calling.

 Key features of Talkdesk